waitingforvsync/flow/README.md

 INY
 ```

 This is 15 cycles per byte more than the unmasked write, so should be avoided where possible.
 We will try to limit the use of this path to just bytes where sprites are overlapping.
+This routine lives in the zero page to try to gain a little more speed from the self-modifying mask table lookups.

 ### Avoid flicker